ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 `IAllowList` is defined in Subnet-EVM under `./contracts/contracts/interfaces/IAllowList.sol`.

-For PrecompilEVM these interfaces and other contracts can be accessible through `@avalabs/subnet-evm-contracts` package.
+For Precompile-EVM these interfaces and other contracts can be accessible through `@avalabs/subnet-evm-contracts` package.
 This is already added to the `package.json` file.
 You can install it by running `npm install`.